viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk.md

 {{% /tab %}}
 {{% tab name="Go" %}}

-Inside the `import` block, add the following:
+In <file>blink.go</file>, and inside the `import` block at the top of the file, add the following to the import statements without removing any of the other imports:

 ```go
 import (